daredoes/netlify-web-development/site/content/footer/main.md

 ---
 title: main
 copyright: © 2017 Daniel Alexander Ross Evans
-slogan: Where Sharks Meet Space
+slogan: A Space For Sharks To Sin

 ---